-NOTE The User DN and Password fields are disabled if the Bind Anonymously check box is selected.

-- 8 To set the idle time in seconds before the connection to the LDAP server times out, enter a value in the Connection Timeout field. - 9 To automatically create user IDs in Dimensions RM for users authenticated through LDAP, select the Auto create user check box. - 10 To specify information for when a new user is automatically created, do the following: - a From the in this group list, select the group in which the user is to be created. - b From the and this project list, select the project to which the user is allowed access.
+- With the default configuration of Active Directory, you cannot bind anonymously to a Microsoft Active Directory Server. - The User DN and Password fields are disabled if the Bind Anonymously check box is selected. - To require a user ID and password for queries: - a In the User DN field, specify a full user DN. - b In the Password field, specify a user password. - 8 To set the idle time in seconds before the connection to the LDAP server times out, enter a value in the Connection Timeout field. - 9 To automatically create user IDs in Dimensions RM for users authenticated through LDAP, select the Auto create user check box. - 10 To specify information for when a new user is automatically created, do the following: - a From the in this group list, select the group in which the user is to be created. - b From the and this project list, select the project to which the user is allowed access.